rahulkumarpahwa/dsa-with-c-lang/readme.md

 3. deletion linked list with 4 cases.
 4. circular linked list with few cases.
 5. doubly linked list with few cases.
+6. doubly linked list delete at start and forward and backward traversal.
-6. Search a value in linked list.
+7. Search a value in linked list.

 C. Stack.